chefgs/awscdk/two-tier-infra-project/AWS-SDK-Build-Run.md

      ```bash
      npm install aws-cdk-lib
      ```
-   - Use the lastest LTS node version.
+   - Use the latest LTS node version.
    ```
      nvm use --lts
    ```